 Double threat of chronic disease and provider shortage looms over U.S population

 The U.S. healthcare system is at a crossroads.
 In one direction, we have the Mack truck of chronic disease barreling toward us.
-By 2020, about
+By 2020, about157 million Americans

 - nearly half of the U.S. population - will be managing a chronic disease, with 81 million people managing more than one.
 These conditions are incredibly costly, representing 75 percent of the nation’s $3.3 trillion annual healthcare costs.
 And new research published in September shows that death rates have either stopped decreasing or are increasing for some of these conditions, including hypertension, diabetes, and cardiovascular disease.